 I was pleasantly surprised by the fresh and flaky my curried halibut entrée.
 For a trip that can be as many as 15 hours, business class is absolutely worth the splurge.

 Where to Stay

-The Kowloon Shangri-La has more rooms and is closer to where most of the locals live, while Island Shangri-La is in the middle of the central business district and has more stately, European-influenced decor, with nearly 800 Austrian and Venetian crystal chandeliers (including one in every guest room!) and the largest landscape painting in the world, consisting of 250 panels of Chinese silk.
+The Kowloon Shangri-La has more rooms and is closer to where most of the locals live.
+Island Shangri-La is in the middle of the central business district.
+It has more stately, European-influenced decor, with nearly 800 Austrian and Venetian crystal chandeliers and the largest landscape painting in the world, consisting of 250 panels of Chinese silk.
 Cruise up and down in the bubble elevator to properly admire all 16 stories of The Great Motherland of China mural.